Posted Date: 09/27/2022

 Our district has K-12 staff to monitor and address the social and emotional learning needs of our students.
 We will continue to partner with our social worker and local mental health services with the goal of helping students and families overcome obstacles with connecting to school.

-Our district has provided staff with opportunities for social and emotional supports through our district’s participation with an Employee Assistance Program (EAP) provider.
+Our district has provided staff with opportunities for social and emotional support through our district’s participation with an Employee Assistance Program (EAP) provider.
 Staff social and emotional wellness and mental health are also considered in district communications and staff committees.

 other needs, which may include student health and food services.